 Step 2: I go to Preview to see how the colors will look side by side.

 Step 3: I go to my Buffer app and upload the photo.

 Step 4: I go to Pages on my iPhone and copy the relevant hashtag group.
 You can and should do this in the Preview app since you’ll get analytics as to how well your hashtag groups are performing.

 Step 5: I paste the relevant hashtag group into my Buffer queue.
 Buffer optimizes so I let it choose the times to schedule my posts.

-In closing, many of these graphic design tools can also be used to make your blog graphics.
+In closing, many of these quote creator tools can also be used to make your blog graphics.
 Just look for a “resize” button to seamlessly change the dimension and effortlessly go from blog graphic to Instagram quote maker.

 Several of the examples from my photo grid contain watermarks.
 If you pay for a premium account, the watermarks will be removed.

 Many free Instagram quote maker tools are available to you but these are the tools that I use to make an Instagram post to add to my photo grid.
 In the event I haven’t used these tools, I recommend them based on my research.

 When you capture the essence of a quotation in a quote post, you’ll wow the Instagram crowd.

 Making an Instagram quote post is a win-win.
 You get to express your creativity while you make the Instagram crowd smile.